sunknudsen/privacy-guides/how-to-configure-hardened-raspberry-pi/README.md

 ## Requirements

 - [Raspberry Pi](https://www.raspberrypi.org/)
-- Power adapter, keyboard and HDMI cable (and SD card reader if computer doesn’t have one built-in)
+- Power adapter, keyboard and HDMI cable (and SD card reader if computer does not have one built-in)
 - macOS computer

 ## Caveats